percona/pmm-doc/docs/uninstall-pmm/uninstall_docker.md

-# Uninstall PMM client with Docker container
+# Uninstall PMM client using Docker container

 To remove (uninstall) PMM Client, do the following steps in Docker: